sequinstream/sequin/README.md

 Your system receives messages from a consumer and then acks them once they have been processed.

-If your system doesn't ack a message within a consumer's `ack-wait-ms` period, the message will become available again to that consumer. (`ack-wait-ms` is configurable.)
+If your system doesn’t ack a message within a consumer’s `ack-wait-ms` period, the message will become available again to that consumer. (`ack-wait-ms` is configurable.)

 #### Concurrent

 Multiple workers can concurrently receive messages from a consumer.
 Messages are only delivered once during the `ack-wait-ms` period.
-If the message is not ack'd before the period elapses, the message becomes available again.
+If the message is not ack’d before the period elapses, the message becomes available again.

-### Guarantees
+## Guarantees

-#### Exactly-once delivery
+### Exactly-once delivery

 Exactly-once delivery within a visibility timeout (`ack-wait-ms`).

-#### Strict ordering by message key
+### Strict ordering by message key

 Messages with the same key will always be delivered to a consumer's workers in order (by insertion time).